 We have a pick ‘n’ mix language with latin, greek and anglo Saxon influences.
 It’s no wonder children (and adults) get confused!

 There are particular dyslexic spelling traits to be found, this isn’t exhaustive but keep them in mind.
 Remember the clues from my last post :Finding the Elephant in the classroom.

 Memory is thought to comprise of Working, Short Term and Long Term; incoming information is processed via the Central Executive.
 Working Memory can be thought of as a shelf for temporary information; everyone has a different size shelf and overload causes items to ‘drop out’ or off.

 Dyslexic learners, in particular, can start to loose faith in their memory.
 When put on the spot in class, it often fails them and they give up!
 The connections that dyslexic children make are often circuitous and complex.
 Give them time to find the words and they will surprise you and themselves!
 The act of trying means that more effective connections are made and they will remember better next time.
 Please, please, please, give them time.

-Within short term memory, we are thought to have the phonological loop (auditory) and the visuospatial sketchpad (visual).
+Within short-term memory, we are thought to have the phonological loop (auditory) and the visuospatial sketchpad (visual).
+Importantly, these two aspects do not work together but are integrated at the Central Executive stage.
 In dyslexia, whilst auditory memory is often poor, the visuospatial sketchpad is unimpaired and is thought to be a strength.
 (Swanson, H. L., 2006)

 The Central Executive is thought to drive the whole thing, as well as attention and is the boss!